 Not only were the incumbents, Rob Robinson and Bobby Lynch, re-elected, they were so with a record number of voters, the most in Davenport’s recent history.
 A total of 761 voted for the mayor’s position, far more then the election average of 500, which could’ve only meant one thing: a lot more voters cared this time.

-Meanwhile, Amendment 1 to move voting for the mayor’s position to being the commissioners’ responsibility, that lost; and with that said, maybe Davenportians like the ceremony of voting for a do-nothing-special seat or maybe it’s time to give the mayor’s position some real responsibilities.
+Meanwhile, Amendment 1 to move voting for the mayor’s position to being the commissioners’ responsibility, that lost.
+Maybe Davenportians enjoy the ceremony of voting for a do-nothing mayoral seat or maybe it’s time to give the mayor’s position some real responsibilities.
 One I can think of off the top of my head is for our mayor to start attending Polk County commission meetings … all of them … and start developing a solid relationship with those folks who can help Davenport as it makes its way from a sleepy Mulberry-like town to an actual, progressive city-like suburb of the Tampa-Orlando region.

 Here’s what The Ledger reported.
 Ledger Article on 2019 Election Pages 3-4.